-- [a] A documented incident response plan;41 - [b] Clearly identified roles and responsibilities within the organization;42 - [c] Clearly identified communication channels and contacts outside the organization;43 and - [d] Procedures for keeping this information, [G.28[a]-[c]], up to date. - [G.29] Organizations should develop metrics to periodically assess the effectiveness of their response process. - [G.30] Organizations should document the details of each identified and reported vulnerability, exploit, or incident applicable to their products.44 - [G.31] The nature of the vulnerability and the rationale for how the vulnerability is managed should be documented. - [G.32] Commensurate to assessed risks, organizations should have a plan for addressing newly identified vulnerabilities on consumer-owned vehicles in the field, inventories of vehicles built but not yet distributed to dealers, vehicles delivered to dealerships but not yet sold to consumers, as well as future products and vehicles.
+- [G.28] Members of the automotive industry should develop a product cybersecurity incident response process.
+This process should include: - [a] A documented incident response plan; - [b] Clearly identified roles and responsibilities within the organization; - [c] Clearly identified communication channels and contacts outside the organization; 43 and - [d] Procedures for keeping this information, [G.28[a]-[c]], up to date. - [G.29] Organizations should develop metrics to periodically assess the effectiveness of their response process. - [G.30] Organizations should document the details of each identified and reported vulnerability, exploit, or incident applicable to their products. - [G.31] The nature of the vulnerability and the rationale for how the vulnerability is managed should be documented. - [G.32] Commensurate to assessed risks, organizations should have a plan for addressing newly identified vulnerabilities on consumer-owned vehicles in the field, inventories of vehicles built but not yet distributed to dealers, vehicles delivered to dealerships but not yet sold to consumers, as well as future products and vehicles.